Top 10 Tips for Creating a Personal Logo Design

 Be passionate about your work and show your originality.

-Personal logo designs are a very individualised piece of work, and so you can try whatever you want to do.
+Personal logo designs are a very individualised piece of work, so you can try whatever you want to do.

 You can take inspiration from nature, events, colourful art pieces, or from your name.